Supportive Periodontal Care

 - the type of periodontal treatment you have

 - your personal commitment to good oral care at home.

-What is the relationship between your dentist and Drs.
-Mandel and Joseph?
+What is the relationship between your dentist and Dr. Mandel?

-Your dentist and Drs.
-Mandel and Joseph work together as a team to provide you with the best possible care.
+Your dentist and Dr. Mandel work together as a team to provide you with the best possible care.
 They combine their experience to formulate the best maintenance plan for you.
 They keep each other informed about your progress.
-Although Drs.
-Mandel and Joseph may see you periodically for maintenance therapy, you will need to see your general dentist as well.
+Although Dr. Mandel may see you periodically for maintenance therapy, you will need to see your general dentist as well.
 Appointments for periodontal maintenance do not replace regular dental checkups.
-If Drs.
-Mandel and Joseph detects tooth decay during a maintenance visit, he will refer you to your general dentist for treatment.
+If Dr. Mandel detects tooth decay during a maintenance visit, he will refer you to your general dentist for treatment.
 Your general dentist is primarily responsible for your overall dental health, including such dental needs as filling new or recurrent cavities or making changes in fillings, crowns or bridges.